 Here, our top-rated investment fraud attorneys review the investor and regulatory complaints that have been brought against United Planners Financial Services (CRD#: 20804), a Scottsdale, Arizona-based brokerage firm that is licensed to operate in 52 U.S. states and territories.

-United Planners Financial Services: History of Complaints
+United Planners Financial Services: Customer Disputes and Regulatory Actions

 Failure to Supervise Broker Use of Consolidated Reports